 Golfer's Elbow (Medial Epicondylitis)

 Medial epicondylitis is inflammation of the tendon attachment of the flexor pronator muscles in the forearm.
-Usually this begins as microscopic tears in the tissue which leads to an inflammatory or hypervascular process.
-This occurs when stiff, underused tendons are suddenly overused or this may occur from an acute injury.
-The treatment includes three treatment options, no treatment, conservative and surgery.
+Usually, this begins as microscopic tears in the tissue, which leads to an inflammatory or hypervascular process.
+This occurs when stiff, underused tendons are suddenly overused, or it may occur from an acute injury.
+The treatment includes three treatment options: no treatment, conservative treatment, and surgical treatment.

-Surgery is a last resort and involves cleaning up the tendon from diseased tissue, shaving down the bone and re-attachment of the tendon.
+Surgery is a last resort and involves cleaning up the tendon from diseased tissue, shaving down the bone, and re-attachment of the tendon.
 This is necessary in 10-15% of the patients.
-Conservative treatment is in two phases, Phase I is to get rid of the pain and Phase II is to prevent it from coming back with stretching and strengthening exercises.
+Conservative treatment is in two phases.
+Phase I is to get rid of the pain, and Phase II is to prevent it from coming back with stretching and strengthening exercises.
 To reduce the pain, using the elbow in a flexed position and the use of an elbow strap counterforce brace is usually the first line of treatment.
-If the patient has persistent symptoms a cortisone injection may be considered.
-No more than three injections are recommended per year and if the patient still has persistent symptoms despite conservative treatment surgery is considered.
+If the patient has persistent symptoms and pain that does not subside, a cortisone injection may be considered.
+No more than three injections are recommended per year, and if the patient still has persistent symptoms despite conservative treatment, surgery will be considered.